-There are various grants and funding opportunities available for athletes and other individuals designed to help Athletes or Individuals to gain financial support to aid with the costs associated with pursuing their sporting dreams.
+There are various grants and funding opportunities available for athletes or individuals to gain financial support to aid with the costs associated with pursuing their sporting dreams.

 We have listed some grants or funding opportunities below for you, but we also recommend checking with your Local Government/Council directly.